 6. Deliver proactive experiences

-An e-commerce company might deploy a chatbot on its checkout page to answer customers' questions before they abandon their cart.
-Or, an internet company might send a text to let customers know about an upcoming outage.
+For example, an eCommerce company might deploy a chatbot on its checkout page to answer shoppers’ questions before they abandon their cart.
+Or, an Internet company might send a text to notify customers of an upcoming outage.

 7. Use data and analytics

 The stories found in the data will clue you into many things: the efficiency of the support organization, general satisfaction with the interactions, consumer behavior trends, and lots more.

 Refining processes with your customers in mind starts with understanding what the data is saying about your buyers and your support agents.
 This information can also help you understand pain points, needs, and goals.
 Any data collected can give you the power to improve CX.

 How to measure customer experience

 Customer experience exists on a spectrum, so it can be hard to measure.

 “There’s no single magic number to measure customer experience,” says Dyson.
 “You have to look at all the little pieces of the elephant.
 It’s hard to measure as a whole, so the more data you have, the better.”

 Here are a few ways to gather data so you can hone in on your ideal customer experience.